 The MT-10 powers on to hit 130 mph in 8.95 or 0-200 km/ h in 8 seconds and the quarter mile in 10.50 @ 140 mph.
 The magic 0-150 mph in only 14.24 seconds where it climbs to a top speed of 160.3 mph at the rev limiter.

-For best acceleration results shifting a around 11500 rpm gets best results.
+For best acceleration results shifting around 11500 rpm gets the best results.
 This will be different for US spec models as your power starts to tail off at around 10500 rpm, though if your bike is flashed etc you will keep making power till redline.

 If your tuck is bad, or you are a big rider, your 0-150 mph time of 14.24 could end up looking like 20-25 seconds.

-That is why we see some wildly different times when testing naked bikes, as also a head wind can kill your top end acceleration times too and more so than fully faired bikes.
+That is why we see some wildly different times when testing naked bikes, as also a headwind can kill your top-end acceleration times too, and more so than fully faired bikes.

 Yamaha MT-10 Acceleration ReviewMt-10 Acceleration and top speed